The Unhealthiest Bottled Iced Teas on the Planet

 Plus, because companies know that the disease-fighting polyphenols have a slightly bitter, astringent taste, they tend to add more water—instead of actual brewed tea—to their products.
 Add that to all the sugar that's injected into these generously-portioned bottles, and any health benefits you once imagined vanish into thin air.

 While we highly recommend steeping your own at home to reap the fat-fighting benefits, if you do choose to grab a bottle off the shelf, make sure it's not one of these diet-derailing options—some of which are worse than a can of soda.
 To be considered for a spot on our worst list, the following teas had to serve up over 35 grams of sugar.
-That's more than 70 percent of the FDA's newly updated daily recommended intake of added sugars, which peaks at 50 grams of the sweet stuff.
-Read on to find which brands to avoid for each of your favorite flavors, and for more drinks to avoid, here's a list of the 108 Most Popular Sodas Ranked by How Toxic They Are.
+Read on to find which brands to avoid for each of your favorite flavors, and for more drinks to avoid, here's a list of the most popular sodas we ranked by how toxic they are.

 Worst Lemon Flavors